Green Heart Love

 • Vegan Frittata: A simple egg-free recipe packed with veggies and vegan cheese.

-• Protein Pancakes: High-protein and plant-based pancakes.
+• Vegan Protein Pancakes: High-protein and plant-based pancakes.

 • Flaxseed Pudding: Satisfying breakfast that’s low-carb, dairy-free, and gluten-free!